math-repo/math-repo.github.io/_pages/about.md

 #####  {$$S_n = S_{n-3} + S_{n-2} + S_{n-1}, \hspace{10 mm}\{S_1 = S_2 = 0, S_3 = 1\}$$}
 $$0, 0, 1, 1, 2, 4, 7, 13, 24, 44, ...$$

-This is often referred to as the Tribonacci sequence (OEIS \href{https://oeis.org/A000073}{A000073}).
+This is often referred to as the Tribonacci sequence [OEIS](https://oeis.org/A000073}{A000073}).
 With some care, it is possible to repeat the above method to obtain a closed form for this sequence as well.
 Unlike the previous examples, complex numbers make their debut in this example.
 We quickly go through much of the same steps as before.

 $$A = \begin{bmatrix}
 1 & 1 & 1\\ 1 & 0 & 0\\ 0 & 1 & 0